- Mission Overview

 GPM Core Observatory

-The Core Spacecraft is being developed and tested in-house at NASA Goddard Space Flight Center.
-The GPM Core Observatory planned orbit inclination (65 degrees) is such that it enables the orbit to cut across the orbits of other microwave radiometers, sample the latitudes where nearly all precipitation occurs, and sample at different times of day.
+The Core Spacecraft was developed and tested in-house at NASA Goddard Space Flight Center.
+The GPM Core Observatory orbit inclination of 65 degrees is such that it enables the orbit to cut across the orbits of other microwave radiometers, sample the latitudes where nearly all precipitation occurs, and sample at different times of day.
 The GPM Core Observatory GMI instrument science data will be returned continuously by TDRSS-MA (TDRSS Multiple Access) link.
 Dual-frequency Precipitation Radar science data will be returned once an orbit by TDRSS-SA (TDRSS Single Access) link.

 Orbit: Circular, non-sun-synchronous, with an inclination of 65 degrees to the Equator.